GalvinPython/managedenv/SECURITY.md

 ### Alternative Contact

 If you do not wish to use GitHub, you may send an email to `imgalvin@pm.me` with the details of the issue

-## Disclosure Policy

-We follow [Coordinated Disclosure](https://en.wikipedia.org/wiki/Coordinated_disclosure).
-We will:

-1. Acknowledge receipt of the vulnerability report.
-2. Investigate and confirm the issue.
-3. Prepare and test a patch.
-4. Release the fix and publish an advisory.

----

-For more information, see the [npm security guidelines](https://docs.npmjs.com/policies/security).